-When it comes to SEO, your first step to success will be to perform a keyword research.
-By this, we mean discover which words or phrases your potential clients would use to find your services or your photographs online.
+When it comes to SEO, your first step to success will be to do keyword research.
+By this, we mean discover which words or phrases your potential clients would use to find your work or photography services online.
 This is how Google’s algorithm works: it focuses on specific keywords to understand if your website is relevant for certain queries.
 Which means that if you use the right keywords in the right spots, you should progressively climb the results ladder.
-And it’s crucial, since the better your rank, the more clicks you’ll receive – as a matter of fact, the top 3 results get 60-80% of all the clicks!
+And it’s crucial, since the better your rank, the more clicks you’ll receive.
+As a matter of fact, the top 3 results get 60-80% of all the clicks!

 How to add an H1-tag:

-Go to the Wix Editor → Click the “+” button → Add “Text” → Select “Site Title”
+Go to the Wix Editor → Click the “+” button → Add “Text” → Select “Heading 1”